FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Dark Heaven Goddess:**

 - Principal of the Black Tortoise Academy.
-A master sorceror.
+A master sorcerer.